moorepants/anaconda-dee-config/README.md

 You will need conda installed on Windows 10.
 You can use conda from Anaconda, Miniconda, Miniforge, or any other conda-based installation.
-For example, you can install the latest Miniconda from:
+For example, you can install the latest of the mentioned three installers from:

 - Anaconda: https://www.anaconda.com/download/
 - Miniconda: https://docs.anaconda.com/free/miniconda/miniconda-install/